 Know What Kind of Tenant You Want

-Begin by thinking about the kind of tenant you want to rent your New Jersey rental property to.
-Once you have something in mind, think of some criteria that will enable you to choose that person.
+Begin by thinking about the kind of renter you want to rent your New Jersey rental property to.
+Once you have something in mind, think of some criteria that will enable you to choose that renter.

-The following are the attributes that you want in a tenant:
+The following are the attributes that you want in a renter:

 - One who will be able to pay rent without issues every month.